brian7685/STG/docs/README.md

 ## How To Use

 #### How to use GroundingYouTube datasets:
-* Each file is a dictionary with video-ids as keys
+* Each file is a dictionary with video-ids as keys.
-* For each video we provide ‘start’, ‘end’, and ‘text’ lists of the same lengths
+* For each video, we provide a sequence of actions with their time/bounding box/step name annotation.
-* ’start’ and ‘end’ correspond to starts and ends seconds of the clips in the video
+* The time number represents the starting seconds where the action occurred in the video.
+For example, 81 represents the 81 sec of the video.

 To note:
-- ‘text’ is list of lists of strings as to the same position in the video can correspond several captions
-- Starting seconds in ‘start’ list are not ordered; however, ‘end’ seconds always correspond  to ’start’ positions ordering
+- Our annotation is in 1 FPS.
+In the following examples, there are two sequences of actions, 'crack eggs' and 'pour egg whiles', where their duration lies between second [81-83] and [87-88].
 **Example**:

 ```
 <<< GroundingYouTube["-1okAudsnAc"]
+[
     {
-        "76":
-        {
+            "second": 81,
             "box":
             [
-                186,
-                244,
-                388,
-                452
+                218,
+                110,
+                421,
+                335
             ],
-            "step": "crack eggs"
+            "step_name": "crack eggs"
         },
-        "77":
         {
+            "second": 82,
             "box":
             [
-                193,
-                246,
-                395,
-                451
+                223,
+                7,
+                428,
+                215
             ],
-            "step": "crack eggs"
+            "step_name": "crack eggs"
         },
-        "86":
         {
+            "second": 86,
             "box":
             [
                 224,